 Where is the word pi from?

-The Latin name of the sixteenth Greek letter, π.
+is the Latin name of the sixteenth Greek letter, π.
 (Mathematic notation borrows from a multitude of alphabets and typefaces.)
-The first recorded use of the letter as a mathematical symbol comes from the Welsh mathematician William Jones in a 1706 work called Synopsis Palmariorum in which he abbreviated periphery or its Greek ancestor περιϕέρεια, meaning “circumference,” or “periphery”) to its first letter: π.
+The first recorded use of π as a mathematical symbol comes from the Welsh mathematician William Jones in a 1706 work called Synopsis Palmariorum Matheseos, in which he abbreviated the Greek περιϕέρεια, (meaning “circumference,” or “periphery”) to its first letter: π.

 What does pi mean in mathematics?

-Memorizing as many digits of pi as possible is an obsession for some.
-The Guinness World Record for memorizing digits of π is held by a man named Lu Chao.
-He set the record in November, 2005 at Northwest A&F University in the Shaanxi province of China.
+Memorizing as many digits of pi as possible has become an obsession for many.
+The Guinness World Record for memorizing digits of π is held by a man named Lu Chao, who set the record in November 2005 in the Shaanxi province of China.
 It took him 24 hours and 4 minutes to recite the 67,890th decimal place of π without a mistake.
 Kind of makes us feel inadequate for all the times we’ve forgotten our 4-digit PIN.